Skip to main content

 Follow these steps to create a new API key:

-1. Click Create to invoke the Create Key modal.
+1. Click Create to invoke the Key modal.

 2. In the modal, specify the following parameters for the new key:

-IDYesA unique key under the Keys section of DIAL Admin.
+IDYesUnique key identifier.
 Click Generate to automatically create unique GUID.

 Initially hidden; click 👁️ to reveal.